zhang1980s/linux-preempt-kernel-lab/README.md

 ```

-The build process will create several RPM packages in the parent directory (`~/rt-kernel-build`).
+The build process will create several RPM packages with a "preempt-" prefix in the `~/rt-kernel-build/preempt-rpms` directory.

 ## Installing the RT Kernel